 Neel was born in 1900 in Merion Square, Pennsylvania, and died in 1984 in New York.
 In 1921, she enrolled in the fine art program at the Philadelphia School of Design for Women (now Moore College of Art and Design) and graduated in 1925.

-Although she showed sporadically early in her career, from the 1960s onwards her work was exhibited widely in the United States.
-In 1971, a comprehensive solo exhibition of Neel's paintings was held at her alma mater Moore College of Art and Design, Philadelphia.
-In 1974, she had her first retrospective at the Whitney Museum of American Art, New York.
-It was shortly followed by a large-scale presentation of eighty-three paintings in 1975 at the Georgia Museum of Art, The University of Georgia, Athens.
-In 1978, the Graham Gallery, New York organized the first retrospective dedicated to the artist's works on paper.
-In 1979, a survey of her paintings was co-hosted by the University of Bridgeport and The Silvermine Guild of Artists in Connecticut.
+Although she exhibited sporadically early in her career, her work has been shown widely from the 1960s onwards.
+In 1971, a comprehensive solo exhibition of Neel's paintings was held at her alma mater Moore College of Art and Design, Philadelphia, and in 1974, she had her first retrospective at the Whitney Museum of American Art, New York.
+It was followed by a large-scale presentation of eighty-three paintings in 1975 at the Georgia Museum of Art, The University of Georgia, Athens.
+In 1978, the Graham Gallery, New York, organized the first retrospective dedicated to the artist's works on paper, and in 1979, a survey of her paintings was co-hosted by the University of Bridgeport and The Silvermine Guild of Artists in Connecticut.